-The following are our Directors and Executive Officers as of September 30, 2019:
+The following are our Directors and Executive Officers as of September 30, 2020:

-Present Position with the Company; Business Experience During Past Five Years; Other Director Class Name Age Directorships Since (1) Kiernan Conway 57 Independent Director.
-(2) Director of Research and Corporate Engagement of the Alabama Center for Real Estate, and Chief Economist of the CCIM (Certified Commercial Investment Member) Institute (2017-present).
-Prior Senior Vice-President of Credit Risk Management for Sun Trust in Atlanta, GA (2014-2017).
+Name Age Present Position with the Company; Business Experience During Past Five Years; Other Directorships Director Since Class (1) Kiernan Conway 58 Independent Director.
+(2) Principal and Research Director of Red- Shoe Economics, LLC, and Chief Economist for the CCIM Institute (Certified Commercial Investment Member) affiliated with the National Association of Realtors (2017 - present).
+Prior Director of Research and Corporate Engagement for the Alabama Center for Real Estate (ACRE) housed within the Culverhouse College of Business at the University of Alabama (2017-2020).
+Senior Vice- President of Credit Risk Management for legacy SunTrust Bank (now Truist Bank) in Atlanta, GA (2014-2017).
 U.S. Chief Economist for Colliers International (2010-2014).
-Prior affiliations with Federal Reserve in Atlanta, GA, South Trust Bank, Cushman and Wakefield, Equitable Real Estate, Wells Fargo Bank and Deloitte and Touche.
-Mr. Conway's extensive experience as an economist with expertise in real estate, real estate finance and logistics are the primary reasons, among others, why Mr. Conway was selected to serve on our Board.
-2018 II Daniel D. Cronheim 65 Independent Director.
+Additional prior affiliations with Federal Reserve Banks of Atlanta and New York (2005-2010), legacy SouthTrust Bank, Cushman and Wakefield, Equitable Real Estate, Wells Fargo Bank and Deloitte and Touche.
+Mr. Conway's extensive experience as an economist with expertise in real estate, real estate finance and logistics with the MAI (Member of Appraisal Institute), CRE (Counselor of Real Estate), and CCIM (Certified Commercial Investment Member) professional industry designations are the primary reasons, among others, why Mr. Conway was selected to serve on our Board.
+2018 Ш Daniel D. Cronheim 66 Independent Director.
 (2) Attorney at Law (1979 to present).
-Certified Property Manager (2010 to present) from Institute of Real Estate Management ("IREM").
+Certified Property Manager (2010 to present) from the Institute of Real Estate Management ("IREM").
 President (2000 to present) of David Cronheim Mortgage Corp., a privately-owned real estate investment bank.
-Executive Vice President (1997 to present) of Cronheim Management Services, Inc., a real estate management firm.
-Executive Committee (2012 to present), Secretary-Treasurer (2013-2015), Vice-President 2015-2016), and President (2016 to present) of IREM Chapter One (New Jersey).
-Member and instructor of the New Jersey State Bar Association Land Use Committee (2014 to present) and Legislative subcommittee chair (2018 to present).
-Mr. Cronheim's extensive experience in real estate management and the mortgage industry is the primary reason, among others, why Mr. Cronheim was selected to serve on our Board.
-1989 I Catherine B. Elflein 58 Independent Director.
-(2) Certified Public Accountant.
-Senior Director - Risk Management (2006 to present) at Celgene Corporation, a biopharmaceutical company; Controller of Captive Insurance Companies (2004 to 2006) and Director - Treasury Operations (1998 to 2004) at Celanese Corporation.
-Ms. Elflein's extensive experience in accounting, finance and risk management is the primary reason, among others, why Ms. Elflein was selected to serve on our Board.
-2007 III
+Executive Vice President (1997 to present) of Cronheim Management Services, Inc. Executive Committee and Legislative Chair (2012 to present), Officer (2013 to 2016), President (2016 to 2018) of New Jersey Chapter of IREM.
+Member of IREM international Sustainability Board (2019 to present).
+Member and instructor of the New Jersey Bar Association Land Use Committee (2014 to 2020) and Legislative subcommittee chair (2018 to 2020).
+Mr. Cronheim's extensive experience in real estate management, development, and the mortgage industry are the primary reasons, among others, why Mr. Cronheim was selected to serve on our board.
+1989 Ι Catherine B. Elflein 59 Independent Director.
+(2) Principal - Angus Risk Consulting LLC (2020); Senior Director - Risk Management (2006 to 2020) at Celgene Corporation, a biopharmaceutical company; Controller of Captive Insurance Companies (2004 to 2006) and Director - Treasury Operations (1998 to 2004) at Celanese Corporation.
+Ms. Elflein's extensive experience in accounting, finance and risk management are the primary reasons, among others, why Ms. Elflein was selected to serve on our Board.
+2007 Ш